awolverp/awolverp/README.md

 **5-Year Programmer | 1-Year Bug Hunter**

 I thrive on **speed, efficiency, and secure systems**.
-When I'm not diving into algorithms or hacking things (ethically!), I’m probably learning a new language—both programming *and* human!
+When I'm not diving into algorithms or hacking things (ethically!), I’m probably learning a new language - both programming *and* human!

 ---